RaviKarrii/Awesome-interview-preparation/Python/Basic Questions.md

-# What is the difference between list and tuples in Python?
+# What is the difference between list, tuples, and sets in Python?
- 1 .Lists are mutable i.e they can be edited.Tuples are immutable (tuples are lists which can’t be edited).
+ 1. Lists and sets are mutable i.e they can be edited.
+Tuples are immutable (tuples are lists which can’t be edited).
+ 2. Lists and Tuples are ordered i.e. we can recall the order in which the elements were put in.
+Sets are unordered i.e. the order of elements is not constant.
+ 3. List and tuples can contain duplicate elements.
+Sets automatically discard any duplicates.
- 2 .Lists are slower than tuples.Tuples are faster than list.
+ 4. Lists are slower than tuples.
+Tuples are faster than list.
+Sets are especially fast at set operations (e.g. union, difference ...) and checking whether an element is contained in a set.
- 3 .Syntax: list_1 = [10, ‘Chelsea’, 20].Syntax: tup_1 = (10, ‘Chelsea’ , 20)
+ 5. Syntax: list_1 = [10, ‘Chelsea’, 20].
+Syntax: tup_1 = (10, ‘Chelsea’ , 20).
+Syntax: set_1 = {10, ‘Chelsea’ , 20}

 # What are the key features of Python?
 1 .Python is an interpreted language.